Do Root Canals Hurt? Everything You Need To Know

 Water Flosser

 Another method that can help you learn how to floss with braces is a water flosser.
-As an additional step to your daily oral hygiene routine, a water flosser is extremely effective at deep-cleaning between your teeth and around your braces.
+As an additional step to your daily oral care routine, a water flosser is extremely effective at deep-cleaning and removing food between your teeth and around your braces.

 A water flosser shoots a thin stream of water at your teeth and gums to wash away food debris and plaque.
-This tool can help you target hard-to-reach spots that your toothbrush can’t properly clean without using traditional floss.
+This tool can help you around braces brackets without the difficulty of using thread or floss picks.

 People who don’t like to use floss for some reason (it’s too tedious, it’s difficult to remember, etc.) may find they prefer water flossers.
 Plus, water flossers are great for people with arthritis because the tool’s much easier to maneuver than floss.